locoframework/loco-js-core/README.md

 # 🔩 Merging classes

-As you can see in the previous section, Loco-JS-Core must have an access to all defined controllers to initialize them and to call given methods on them.
-Therefore, they have to be merged with `Controllers` object which Loco-JS-Core exports.
+As you can see in the previous section, Loco-JS-Core must have access to all defined controllers to initialize them and to call given methods on them.
+Therefore, they have to be merged with `Controllers` object, which Loco-JS-Core exports.

 ```javascript
 // javascripts/index.js (entry point)